HaydenDekker/electronjs-website-imager/README.md

 # Deployment
 deploy/Jenkinsfile - Load this on the target jenkins instance and provide target server and credentials before running.
 This copies the application to a local folder before running deploy/runtime_env/dockerfile to build the image and starting the container.

-deploy/runtime_env/dockerfile - This dockerfile installs nodejs, copies the application over and uses a headless display driver to run electronJS behind the scenes.
-This file is used by the Jenkinsfile above.
+deploy/runtime_env/dockerfile - This dockerfile installs a nodejs environment, and uses a headless display driver to run electronJS behind the scenes.
+This file is used by the Jenkinsfile above and the codeDeploy appspec script for after install.
+The application

 builspec.yml and appspec.yml - Use in AWS CodePipeline to deploy to a AWS EC2 instance.

+The compiled /dist folder needs to be copied to the location of the volume used by the dockerfile so that is can install when starting.
+Probably a much simpler way of doing that.

 # Useage
 With the service running,